SIX TYPES OF TEA

 History written in tea leaves

 The original Lapsang Souchong Black tea had a smoky aroma.
-Have you heard of the term “bohea,” a common name for Black Tea?
-Tea historian Bruce Richardson explains how this term came about and recounts the exciting chapter of American history.
-We captured this historical scene on ground zero – Old South Meeting House in Boston for the documentary.
+Have you heard of the term “ohea, “a common name for Black Tea?
+Tea historian Bruce Richardson explains how this term came about and recounts this exciting chapter of American history.
+For the documentary, we captured this historical scene on ground zero—Old South Meeting House in Boston.

 In wine-speak, Black Tea is the zinfandel or merlot of Tea.

-Recently, the Lapsang Souchong family created an ultra-refined Black tea, called Jin Jun Mei, known as the crown jewel for Chinese Black tea drinkers.
-Light and refreshing, Jin Jun Mei Black tea streams as a ray of light ruby and is a pure delight to taste.
-Of course, the Chinese wouldn’t think for a second to add milk or sugar into their Black Tea.
+Recently, the Lapsang Souchong family created an ultra-refined Black tea called Jin Jun Mei, known as the crown jewel for Chinese Black tea drinkers.
+Light and refreshing, Jin Jun Mei Black tea streams like a ray of light ruby and is a pure delight to taste.
+Of course, the Chinese would not think for a second about adding milk or sugar to their Black Tea.
+Discover the health benefits of Black tea here.

 6. Dark Tea, or Pu erh (or Puer aka “Hei Cha”)